Tongcheng/4741_TrendTrade/README.md

 We do this by the classical trick: First remove the mean, then devide by standard deviation.
 (Both mean and standard deviation is calculated using the 3 month horizen.)

+Similarly, we have similar considerations for Y variables (Volume, (Max - Min) daily price,(Close - Open) daily price).
+For example, some small cap company can be very volatile but most large cap companies tend to be not very volatile (for most time).

+We treat the Y values by also using Z-score as feature transformation (remove mean than devide by standard deviation).

+The following plot gives us what the scattered points and line looks like:

+The following plot gives us what the regression line looks like (Notice that the regressed line, even though we only showed the x-axis with ) :